095viveksharma/095viveksharma/README.md

 <h1> Hi there, I'm Vivek Sharma 👋</h1>
 <p><h1>💻 😃 💻</h1></p>
 I am an MCA (Master's in computer Application) student at Dr. A.P.J.
 Abdul Kalam Technical University, Lucknow(U.P).
+Currently working as SDE-1 in Nagarro.
 Being a tech enthusiast I love to explore new technology and i am quite interested in software development and crafting myself towards the same.

 <h2>About Me :book: </h2>